-His name is Anthony ‘Top’ Topham, and his band was the Yardbirds, which included original members, singer Keith Relf, guitarist Chris Dreja, bassist Paul Samwell-Smith, and drummer Jim McCarty.
-Their vision was to play blues – not so different than what a lot of other British bands were doing at the time, but the young Yardbirds, with Top on lead guitar were just a bit better than most of the competition.
+His name is Anthony 'Top' Topham (also known as 'Sanderson') and his band was the Yardbirds, which included original members, singer Keith Relf, guitarist Chris Dreja, bassist Paul Samwell-Smith, and drummer Jim McCarty.
+Their vision was to play blues – not so different than what a lot of other British bands were doing at the time, but the young Yardbirds, with Top on lead guitar were better than most of the competition.

 Within a few months, the Yardbirds were rising stars, first as the backing band for singer/harmonica player Cyril Davies, and then on their own.
 They were playing classic Chicago style blues, covering artists like Muddy Waters, Howlin' Wolf and Bo Diddley, as well as Elmore James.